txt/aa24/docs/02bayes.md

   As standard deviation shrinks, the curve spikes upwards.

 ![](https://github.com/timm/tested/raw/9a4e952aac75352ddc87ae17bd0881d6a5c93b62/etc/img/norm.png)

+[^deMo1718]: Hald, Anders (1990), "De Moivre and the Doctrine of Chances, 1718, 1738, and 1756", History of Probability and Statistics and Their Applications before 1750, Wiley Series in Probability and Statistics, Wiley Interscience, p.
+397.

+[^Lap1812]: Laplace, Pierre-Simon (1812).
+Théorie analytique des probabilités [Analytical theory of probabilities].
+Paris, Ve.
+Courcier.

 To sample from a normal curve
 from a Gaussian with mean `mu` and diversity `sd`